-- 1) Set the signal generator for a 0 dBm output level at the center frequency of one of the signal boosters passbands (815 or 860 MHz) - 2) Set the spectrum analyzer for the same center frequency and a sweep width equal to or just slightly greater than the passband (18 MHz) chosen in step one. - 3) Connect the test leads of the signal generator and the spectrum analyzer together using a female barrel connector, see Figure 4.
-Observe the signal on the analyzer and adjust the input attenuator of the spectrum analyzer for a signal level that just reaches the 0 dBm level at the top of the graticule. - 4) Referring to figure 4, connect the generator test lead to one side of the signal distribution system (external antenna) and the spectrum analyzer lead to the other (internal distribution system) and observe the signal level.
+- 1) Set the signal generator for a -15 dBm output level at the center frequency of the signal boosters passbands. - Set the spectrum analyzer for the same center frequency and a sweep width equal to or just slightly greater than the passband chosen in step one. - 3) Connect the test leads of the signal generator and the spectrum analyzer together using a female barrel connector, see Figure 5.
+Observe the signal on the analyzer and adjust the input attenuator of the spectrum analyzer for a signal level that just reaches the 0 dBm level at the top of the graticule. - 4) Referring to figure 5, connect the generator test lead to one side of the signal distribution system (external antenna) and the spectrum analyzer lead to the other (internal distribution system) and observe the signal level.
 The difference between this observed level and 0 dBm is the isolation between the sections.
 If the signal is too weak to observe, the spectrum analyzer's bandwidth may have to be narrowed and its input attenuation reduced.
 Record the isolation value.
 The isolation value measured should exceed the signal booster's gain figure by at least 15 dB.